Tasks¶

 -

-Click Create when ready (enabled once title is set)
+Click Create when ready (enabled once title is set).
+You can also press Ctrl+S (or Cmd+S on Mac)

 Tip: You can paste images directly into the description.
-They're automatically uploaded to storage when you create the task.
+They are automatically uploaded to storage when you create the task.

 Note: Tasks can also be created from within other workspaces (OPEX items, Contracts, CAPEX items, Portfolio Projects) where the relation is pre-selected.